dcunited001/dcunited001.github.io/_drafts/2018-07-19-an-ontological-dilineation-of-governance-by-social-physics.md

       seen in america over the past decade.
       - exploitation of social games to perturb regions of social hierarchy
-      - the use of language in an attemp to control thought.
+      - the use of language in an attempt to control thought.

+- like a bee, leninists can only sting you once and they know it. so they run full-scale theatrics and
+  - they have to keep their party members engaged and feeling like there's a purpose to the time they contribute.

 - it's what them